 With Debitoor invoicing software, it's easy to keep track of your company assets.

-With our more advanced price plans, you can mark expenses as assets in the Debitoor app.
-Once you've entered the estimate lifespan of your asset, Debitoor automatically applies straight-line depreciation to help you track the value of your tangible and intangible assets.
+With our more advanced price plans, you can mark expenses as assets.
+Once you've entered an estimated lifespan of your asset, Debitoor automatically applies straight-line depreciation to help you track the value of your tangible and intangible assets.